 ATAG – Accessing the Arts Group

-Accessing the Arts Group (ATAG) is a professional development group which provides support and information to improve disability access and inclusion.
+Accessing the Arts Group (ATAG) is a professional development group established by Accessible Arts which provides support and information to improve disability access and inclusion across NSW and the ACT.

 The professional development group is for artsworkers from a range of arts organisations, venues and collectives/ensembles.
 Members, who are each committed to improving access across the arts sector, discuss areas of interest, share best practice and support each other.
 Acting as a useful network for likeminded people, the focus of the group is on information sharing and collaboration.